Mikelin97/Mikelin97/README.md

 ## Our Growth
-- Within 5 months, we grew from 0 to 40k users, every month we experience a 100% growth! (afterall, who doesn't like FREE things hehe 😉
+- Within 5 months, we grew to 40k users, every month we experience a 100% growth! (afterall, who doesn't like FREE things hehe 😉
 - We worked with 15+ brands, each providing at least 500+ samples